Skip to main content

 Volume and Value: Which Jar Goes Further?

 Vichy gives you 50ml for its price.
 La Roche-Posay gives you 30ml for a higher price.
 The per-milliliter math clearly favors Vichy.
 Both serums are used daily — one pump each morning.
 Vichy's larger bottle lasts approximately 3-4 months.
 La Roche-Posay's smaller bottle lasts 2-3 months.
 For sustained, long-term hydration where refill frequency and cost per month matter, Vichy delivers better value by a clear margin.
+Our best hydrating serums ranked cover how both compare to the full category.

 Texture and Layering: How Each Fits Into a Multi-Step Routine

 Vichy Mineral 89 has a gel-serum consistency that absorbs in seconds.
 On your face, it feels like a thin film of water that vanishes almost immediately.
 It layers invisibly under Vitamin C, retinol, moisturizer, and SPF without adding any detectable weight.
-For oily skin types or anyone who hates the feeling of product sitting on their face, this texture is a significant advantage.
+For oily skin types or anyone who hates the feeling of product sitting on their face, this texture is a real advantage.
 It also means Vichy works well in humid climates where heavier serums feel suffocating.

 La Roche-Posay Hyalu B5 is slightly thicker — more of a gel-cream than a gel-serum.
 It takes an extra 10-15 seconds to absorb compared to Vichy.
 The thicker consistency comes from the dual-weight HA and the Madecassoside, which add viscosity.
 For dry skin types, this extra body is actually a benefit — it provides a noticeable hydration cushion that Vichy's thinner formula does not.
 Under makeup, both perform well, but Vichy creates a smoother canvas because it leaves zero residue.